-Position Posting - collaborates with unit to draft job description and evaluation criteria, reviews/updates job postings to ensure alignment of objectives and budget.
+Position Posting - collaborates with unit to draft job description and evaluation criteria, review/update job postings to ensure alignment of objectives and budget.

 Completes pre-hire steps necessary to onboard a new employee.

-Works with hiring managers and HR System team to determine system access and hardware needs for new/transfer employees and ensures transactions are completed accurately within the expected timeframe.
+Works with hiring managers and HR Systems team to determine system access and hardware needs for new/transfer employees and ensure transactions are completed accurately within the expected timeframe.

-Offboarding - conducts exit interviews, providing feedback to unit management, ensure compliance for hardware retention.
+Offboarding - conducts exit interviews, providing feedback to unit management and ensuring compliance for hardware retention.

 Facilitates annual process and provides guidance to unit leadership in partnership with HR COEs.

-Job Evaluation - reviews and assesses job profiles of staff as needed to ensure they are reflective of current roles and responsibilities as this is the basis for all pay decisions.
+Job Evaluation - reviews and assesses job profiles of staff as needed to ensure reflective of current roles and responsibilities as this is the basis for all pay decisions.

-Pay-for-Performance - assists units as they complete alignment reviews and makes recommendations surrounding merit, equity adjustments and lump sum awards.
+Pay-for-Performance - assists units as they complete alignment reviews and make recommendations surrounding merit, equity adjustments and lump sum awards.

-Ensures accuracy of records and processes in accordance with University policies and practices.
+Ensures accuracy of records and processes in accordance University policies and practices.

-System Specific Transactions - initiates personnel actions in University systems (e.g. personnel changes, requests, job changes) and approves personnel actions.
+System Specific Transactions - initiate personnel actions in University systems (e.g. personnel changes, requests, job changes) and approving personnel actions.

-Leave Administration - counsels employee on requests for leave, manages communications between leave administration/unit/employee.
+Leave Administration - counsels employee on request for leave, manage communications between leave administration/unit/employee.

 Counsels employees on benefits and compensation.
 Coordinates with managers and senior colleagues to determine employee compensation.
 Analyzes data and prepares charts, graphs, and trend lines for management review with a minimal level of guidance.